dreamgrove/dreamgrove/content/balance/Compendium.md

 - Use Tiger's Fury if you need Energy or the Damage Buff (use prepull because the damage buff stays on dots)
 - use RIP at 5 CP if RIP is not on the target
 - use Ferocious Bite if you are at 5 CP and you have RIP on the target or you got an Apex proc
+- Use Feral Frenzy on CD as a builder
 - Use Rake like you would with Moonfire (stealthed rake does more damage)
 - Use Thrash if you do not have it up and you have a clearcasting proc (low prio)
 - use Shred as filler